RemyXVX/Eau-Hair-Salon/README.md

 <big>Now we can double check for errors in our code addressed it by the errors that follow<br>

 ## Known Bugs
-* _Testing is still being done.
-Will come back with an errors or bugs_
+* _Can't figure out how to populate my styling with liveserving, HELP!_

 ## License
 * **SEE LICENSE [HERE](./LICENSE.txt)**